espocrm/documentation/docs/administration/backup-and-restore.md

 ### Step 2.
 Set required permissions

 The files should be owned by the web-server user and have correct permissions.
-Please set required permissions by following this [instruction](server-configuration.md#required-permissions-for-unix-based-systems).
+Set required permissions by following this [instruction](server-configuration.md#required-permissions-for-unix-based-systems).

 ### Step 3.
 Import database dump